0xKitsune/EVM-Puzzles-Walkthrough/README.md

 [1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-The next instruction that is evaluated is `PUSH1 0C` which pushes `c` to the top of the stack.
+The next instruction that is evaluated is `PUSH1 0C` which pushes `0c` to the top of the stack.
 Following this instruction, we see yet another new instruction.
-The [JUMPI instruction]() will conditionally alter the program counter.
-This instruction looks at the the second stack element to know if it should jump or not depending on if it is a `1` or a `0`.
+The [JUMPI instruction](https://www.evm.codes/#57) will conditionally alter the program counter.
+This instruction looks at the the second stack element to know if it should jump or not, depending on if the second stack element is a `1` or a `0`.
 Then the first stack element is used to know what position to jump to.
-The JUMPI instruction consumes both values during this process.
+The `JUMPI` instruction consumes both values at the top of the stack during this process.
 So taking a look at our puzzle, after the `PUSH1 0c` instruction, our stack looks like this.

 ```js
 [0c 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-First, the `JUMPI` instruction checks the second stack element and in this case it is 1 indicating that the program should jump.
+First, the `JUMPI` instruction checks the second stack element.
+In this case it is `1` indicating that the program should jump.
 Then `JUMPI` checks the first stack element to know where it should jump to.
-In this case, the top stack value is `0c` meaning that it will jump to the 12th instruction, which is our `JUMPDEST`.
+The top stack value is `0c` meaning that it will jump to the 12th instruction, which is our `JUMPDEST`.

 And that will complete our puzzle!
 So with all this information we now know that we need to enter a callvalue so that when it gets duplicated once (making the first two elements on the stack the callvalue), and after the top stack values are multiplied, our result is the hex number `0100`.
 Feel free to give it a shot from here and see if you can figure it out.